 2. Checking and cleaning the condenser coils: The condenser coils can accumulate dirt and debris, hindering their ability to absorb heat.
 A professional AC technician will clean the coils to ensure they function properly.

 3. Inspecting the refrigerant levels: The refrigerant is the substance that cools the air in an AC unit.
 The unit will not cool effectively if the refrigerant levels are too low.
-During maintenance, the technician will check the refrigerant levels and add more if necessary.
+During maintenance, the technician will check refrigerant levels and add more as needed.

 4. Lubricating moving parts: The moving parts of an AC unit can become worn over time, resulting in increased friction and reduced efficiency.
-During maintenance, these parts are lubricated to ensure they can move smoothly and efficiently.
+During maintenance, these parts are lubricated to ensure smooth, efficient operation.

 What is Involved in Cleaning the AC Unit?

-Cleaning the AC unit involves removing debris, dirt, and dust from the condenser fins, coils, and air filters, as well as checking the refrigerant levels and ensuring that all components are functioning correctly.
+Cleaning the AC unit involves removing debris, dirt, and dust from the condenser fins, coils, and air filters, and checking refrigerant levels to ensure all components are functioning properly.
 Follow the step-by-step guide:

 Step 1: Turn off the power supply to the AC unit.
 This can be done by turning off the switch on the circuit breaker or the disconnect box located near the outdoor unit.